RI.gov R.I. Government Agencies | Privacy Policy |

 When will the results from polling places be available?

-Polls close throughout Rhode Island at 9:00 pm.
-In statewide elections, the Board of Elections will usually begin posting the results of votes cast at polling places after 9:15 p.m. and continue to update them approximately every 15 minutes until all polling places have reported.
+In statewide elections, the Board of Elections will usually begin posting the results of votes after 8:15 p.m. and continue to update them approximately every 15 minutes until all polling places have reported.
 Results for local special elections may be obtained by contacting the local Board of Canvassers.

 When will mail ballot results be available?